Classes#

 While functions

-section.
-We have two lists for grades
+Let’s revisit the assay analysis from the previous Functions section.
+We had two lists for grades

 and depths